-The cosy dining room features an old brick floor, and it is in here that you catch a glimpse of the hazel sticks and lathe between the beams that the walls of the house are made of.
+The cosy dining room features an old brick floor, and it is in here that you catch a glimpse of the hazel sticks and lathe between the beams of which the walls of the house are made.

-The lounge is a great place to relax in the evenings in front of the open fire using logs of firewood from the agroforestry tree lines and stored in the log store outside the house made from a local craftsman from local timber.
+The lounge is a great place to relax in the evenings in front of the open fire using logs of firewood from the agroforestry tree lines and stored in the log store outside the house made from a local craftsman from local timber, or a cool place to which to retreat on a warn summer’s day.
 The lounge is probably the oldest part of the house (500 years old in parts) and has the most magnificent central beam with interesting iron hooks, and some wonderful old wooden doors.

 5 bedrooms with 6 bathrooms